 This is supposed to be a side but I have it as a main by myself for dinner all the time.
 Donna makes it with goat cheese but I find feta works equally well.
 As you can imagine you can do this with many different vegetable, cheese and nut combos.

-- carrots, enough to serve as a side or as a main
+- 1 bunch carrots enough to serve as a side or as a main

 - 2 tbsp honey

 - 3 tbsp olive oil

 - 1/2 block good quality feta